Maryland lawmakers urge Hogan to consider $577 million settlement in case involving historically black schools

 “We want to bring the legislature into the process,” Jones said.
 “This is not a partisan issue.
 This is a constitutional violation that accumulated under both Democratic and Republican administrations.”

-Barnes said he sent a letter Thursday inviting Jones, Hogan and the speaker of Maryland’s House of Delegates, Adrienne Jones (D), to meet and go over the $577 million proposal.
+Barnes said he sent a letter Thursday inviting Jones, Hogan and the speaker of Maryland’s House of Delegates, Adrienne A. Jones (D-Baltimore County), to meet and go over the $577 million proposal.

 “We’re hoping some action takes place and they respond with a date and time in which we can all sit down and figure this thing out,” Barnes said.